uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/stats/onemkl_stats_make_dataset.rst

         Matrix of observations.

     weights
         Optional parameter.
 Array of weights of size n_observations.
 Elements of the array are non-negative members.
-If the parameter is not specified, each observation has weight equal 1.
+If the parameter is not specified, each observation has weight equal to 1.

-    indices
+    indicies
         Optional parameter.
 Array of vector components that are processed.
-Size of array is n_dims.
+The size of the array is n_dims.
 If the parameter is not specified, all components are processed.

 .. container:: section

+    .. rubric:: Throws

+    oneapi::mkl::invalid_argument
+        Exception is thrown when :math: `n_dims \leq 0`, or :math: `n_observations \leq 0`, or observations.get_count() == 0

+.. container:: section

     .. rubric:: Return Value

-    Dataset holding specified parameters,
+    Dataset holding specified parameters.

 .. _onemkl_stats_make_dataset_usm: